 - Write.
 Have students write in class about what you’re learning.
 Students can use opinion writing, persuasive writing, or create their own informational text.
 I prefer having my students write in class, because I can guide them and make sure they are using their own ideas.

-Looking for more inspiration?
+Looking for more fun teaching ideas?
 Check out these January posts from these teacher bloggers.